openfisca/openfisca-doc/source/installation/howto_docker.md

 # With Docker

-When you want to use OpenFisca, either to run it or edit its code, you need to setup a specific environement.
+When you want to use OpenFisca, either to run it or edit its code, you need to set up a specific environment.
 If you don't want the OpenFisca environment to interfere with your pre-existing setup, or if you don't have one, you can use a container platform such as [Docker](https://www.docker.com) that will set everything up for you.

-> On Windows operating system, you need to have Windows 10 or higher to use Docker.
+> On Windows operating systems, you need to have Windows 10 or higher to use Docker.

 ## Install Docker

-Docker allows you to run a minimal image of Unix operating system.
+Docker allows you to run a minimal image of an operating system.
 In this docker container, you will have an isolated environment with user rights to install OpenFisca.

 * Install free [Docker Community Edition](https://docs.docker.com/install/#supported-platforms) (also named `Docker Desktop`).